yjyao/practical-python/Notes/02_Working_with_data/07_Objects.md

 ### Exercise 2.25: Making dictionaries

 Remember how the `dict()` function can easily make a dictionary if you have a sequence of key names and values?
-Let’s make a dictionary from the column headers:
+Let's make a dictionary from the column headers:

 ```python